tarun-etikala/red-hat-ai-examples/examples/knowledge-tuning/02_Data_Processing/02_Data_Processing_README.md

 ## Data processing and seed dataset generation

 In this module, you convert a data source (an example URL) into a small, curated seed dataset that is suitable for Synthetic Data Generation (SDG).
-The Jupyter notebook for this module uses [docling](https://www.docling.ai/) to convert the URL content to JSON format, chunk the converted data, select representative chunks, and generate initial question and answer (Q&A) pairs.
+The Jupyter notebook for this module uses [docling](https://www.docling.ai/) to convert the URL content to Markdown format, chunk the converted data, select representative chunks, and generate initial question and answer (Q&A) pairs.

 ![Data Preprocessing Flow Diagram](../../../assets/usecase/knowledge-tuning/Data%20Preprocessing.png)